LoShan17/loshan_chainflip_challenge/README.md

 ## Things I wasn't sure about:

 - Price representation:
-  as an example
+  as an example from a price update message from ETH/USDC

-  - I tried
+  - I tried from the tick using the functions in order book:
+    In [23]: tick_to_price(-153861, ASSETS_PRECISION['ETH'], ASSETS_PRECISION['USDC'])
+    Out[23]: 208082.59467484668

-  - I tried
+  - I tried from the price representation:
+    In [28]: price_returned = int("0x37db83b756d0a7932f35b7479ed", 16)
+    In [29]: price_to_market_price(price_returned, ASSETS_PRECISION['ETH'], ASSETS_PRECISION['USDC'])
+    Out[29]: 208085.32304775115

+    the 2 seems consistent but I still don't quite understand how the get the 2360.19 ETH/USDC price of today as I am writing.

-    I think the OrderBook logic should still work on the generalized tick model of the exchange but the final representtaion still doesn't make sense to me.
+    I think the OrderBook logic should still work on the generalized tick model when inserting orders.

-- cf_subscribe_prewitness_swaps doesn't really return any inbound message even if left run for a while maybe this is expected on the perseverance chain but then I am not sure those few price change messages how are they generated.
+- cf_subscribe_prewitness_swaps doesn't really return any inbound message even if left run for a while maybe this is expected on the perseverance chain but then I am not sure how those few price change messages end up being generated.